nuno-faria/mrv/reproducibility/README.md

 (The original tests ran on Google Cloud Engine virtual machines, using N1 vCPUs and persistent SSDs.)

+**Note: to better simulate the paper results, ensure that an SSD is used for the databases' storage.**

 ### Setup

 Installs the databases and benchmarks.